DenaJGibbon/gibbonR/README.md

-March 14 2022
+October 11 2022

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# gibbonR: An R package for classification, detection and visualization of acoustic signals using machine learning
+# gibbonR: An R package for the automated detection and classification of female gibbon calls from long-term acoustic recordings

 Dena J. Clink & Holger Klinck
 K. Lisa Yang Center for Conservation Bioacoustics, Cornell Lab of